keerah/SendTo_FFmpeg/README.md

 # Color management

+Color management feature is still work in progress, no actual color conversion is applied in current beta.

 There's a new section in each of the presets that defines 4 main parameters for both input and output: colorspace, primaries, transfer function and color range.
 The list of available options attached.
 There's also the new global option `stf.cm.on` that toggles the color management for all presetets.
 By default it is on (set to 1).